Panogu/HSGMemeGame/README.md

 Course: 7,789 | 8,789: Skills: Programming with Advanced Computer Languages
 Professor: Mario Silic
 University: University of St.Gallen (HSG)
-Authors: Wanja Butz, Jan Ewenz, Adrian Pandjaitan
+Authors: Wanja Butz, Jan Ewenz Rocher, Adrian Pandjaitan
 Date: 20.05.2021
 ## **Background**
 The following project is a submission of a student team (see authors) as part of the decentral examination of the course (see Course).
 For this, the team sought to take on a project which meets the requirements of the course and which is interesting enough to be pursued beyond the end of the course.